Molina-Q/sfReactVite/README.md

-# Boilerplate code for a project using Symfony as backend and React with Vite for frontend
+# Boilerplate code for a Symfony project using React with Vite

+Made using <a href='https://dev.to/gbtux/react-dans-symfony-avec-vite-5e74'>this tutorial</a>.

 ## Requirement
 - PHP